OpenScienceMOOC/Module-1-Open-Principles/content_development/Task_2.md

 **You are more than just your publications.**

 This task is designed for researchers who want to help to build their online profile while helping to amplify their work.
-Think of this task like a way of creating an online CV for your work.
+Think of this task like a way of creating an online CV for showcasing your research.

 Estimated time to complete: 30 minutes.

 Estimated time saved: Immeasurable, but probably a lot.

+Don't forget you can join in the discussions over at our open [**Slack channel**](https://openmooc-ers-slackin.herokuapp.com/).
+Please do introduce yourself at #module1principles, and tell us a bit about who you are, your background, and how you ended up here!

 ## Table of contents